ngard/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####3.
 Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used an AdamOptimizer.
-Learning rate was 0.0001 which is low enough to gradually settle the model to the best parameters.

-Epoch was 350 which is about 15 times more than LeNet because I used a deeper neural network which is consisted of much more parameters inside and it takes time to tune all the parameters.
+Learning rate is initially 0.001 and exponentially decreased by 0.9 every 500 steps which allows the network to converge fastly (upto x10) and precisely.
+Thanks to decaying learning rate, only 60 epochs are enough to achieve good accuracy.

 Batch size was 256.
 I tried bigger batch sizes, however, it seems it does not contribute to achieve higher accuracy, therefore, I settled the batch size to the initial value.

-It took more than one hour to train my model even on my GTX1080.

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
 * training set accuracy of 100%
-* validation set accuracy of 94.5%
+* validation set accuracy of 94.3%
-* test set accuracy of 93.8%
+* test set accuracy of 93.5%

 First, I tried to fine tune LeNet model.
 For example, deepening each depth or adding one more layer.
 However, I found that those small approaches does not contribute to higher the precision but usually results in much worse result.